boonebgorges/bp-group-reviews/readme.txt

 = 1.2.2 =
 * Fixes bug that caused number of reviews not to be counted in some legacy cases
+* Hides group review data in directories and in group headers when the group has had reviews but then has them turned off

 = 1.2.1 =
 * Fixes bug that caused errors when activity component is disabled